defuse/DAWr/README.md

 TODO: export to wav and upload to soundcloud

+**WARNING:** This library doesn't have any unit tests!
+There are probably bugs!

 ## Devices

 In this library, devices are things that emit a signal, which can either be mono